wanelo/gossip_girl/README.md

 A pluggable [Node.js][node] statsd backend that periodically flushes aggregated data to downstream statsd daemons.

+In one way, Gossip Girl is similar to the repeater backend, as it forwards data to another statsd.
+It differs from repeater in that it doesn't send every packet as it recieves it - it prefers to wait a configurable amount of ms before doing so.
+This is particularly useful for aggregating data locally before sending across the network.

 We ([Wanelo][wanelo]) [blogged][blog post] about how it works and why we created it.